Modulating Furnaces Vs. Two-Stage & Single-Stage Furnaces

 Modulating Furnaces

 If you want the most energy savings and the most on-the-dot temperature control a furnace has to offer, consider a modulating furnace.
 Beyond a two-stage setting, a modulating furnace can have dozens.
-It accomplishes this by adjusting its flame in slight increments (as little as one percent) to change the amount of heat it puts out.
+It accomplishes this by adjusting its flame in slight increments (as little as 1%) to change the amount of heat it puts out.

 Frequently you’ll see this furnace type accompanied by a variable-speed blower.
 Instead of running at just one fan speed, the variable-speed blower adjusts to help your home reach a precise, even temperature without spending excess energy.